imancn/model-mapper-performance-test/README.md

 # model-mapper-performance-test
-A spring-kotlin project for testing ModelMapper lib performance
+A project to find best way to map objects in Kotlin/Spring